saurabhan/Wallhaven-dl/README.md

   1. Download the wallhaven-dl.py
   2. Move wallhaven-dl.py to the folder in which you want wallpapers to download.
   3. run script
-  4. It'll ask for option to choose categories or download the latest wallpapers, choose as per desired
+  4. It'll ask you to choose a category, download the latest wallpapers or search, choose as per desired.
   5. enjoy!
 ```
 $ python3 wallhaven-dl.py